flyteorg/flyte/rfc/system/3346-array-node.md

 First, this implementation should be fully backwards compatible with some minor caveats.
 We will need to keep the existing `k8s_array` plugin around to execute legacy code as the existing flyteidl definition for these tasks will will refer to the `k8s_array` backend plugin.
 Conversion between these legacy definitions and the new ArrayNode implementation will not be supported because there may be fields without a 1 to 1 mapping.
 Rather, the flytekit update will compile all new `map_task` declarations into using the ArrayNode, so conversion of existing `map_task` definitions will require recompiling and registering the task.

-Currently, the UI supports displaying `map_task` executions using the `ExternalResource` collection from defined in each `TaskExecutionEvent`.
+Currently, the UI supports displaying `map_task` executions using the `ExternalResource` collection defined in each `TaskExecutionEvent`.
 This will continue working as expected.
 However, the UI will need to be updated with support for mapping over other Flyte Node types.
-The metadata for these executions will be very similar to the parent/child relation ships between subworkflows and dynamic tasks.
+The metadata for these executions will be very similar to the parent/child relationships between subworkflows and dynamic tasks.

 ## 8 Unresolved questions